avaldebe/PyPMS/README.md

 ## Changelog

+- WIP
+  - info about the sensor observations with `pms info`
 - 0.4.0
   - capture raw messages with `pms csv --capture`
   - decode captured messages with `pms serial --capture`